Domains »Domain Expiration

 Once a domain expires, it goes through a series of steps that make it increasingly difficult (and more expensive) to renew.

-For domains registered through WordPress.com, an expired domain falls into a grace period for about 10 days to two weeks.
+For most TLDs registered through WordPress.com, an expired domain falls into a grace period for about 10 days to two weeks.
 During this short window, the domain can be renewed at the regular price.
-If you experience difficulty renewing your domain during this time, go to the My Upgrades page.
+If you experience difficulty renewing your domain during this time, go to the Help section.
 There will be a link to contact Support for further assistance.

 After the grace period ends, your domain enters the redemption period, the length of which can vary.
-This means the domain name can still be renewed, but our registrar imposes an additional $80.00 redemption fee.
+This means the domain name can still be renewed, but there is an $80.00 redemption fee required in addition to the normal renewal cost.
 (This is standard practice for domain registrars.)

-If there are no bidders, the domain will be returned to the pool of available domain names.
+If a domain is not redeemed by the original registrant and is not purchased at auction, the domain is usually then returned to the pool of available domain names and can be registered again on a first-come, first-served basis.
 However, it is common for back-order companies to wait for domains to be released and purchase them the moment they become available.
 There may also be another individual who likes the domain waiting to buy it.

-This means that even when your domain is released, another party can purchase it before you get the chance.
+This means that even if your domain is released, another party can purchase it before you get the chance.

 Please note that WordPress.com is not notified whether or not a domain is auctioned off, nor will we be notified when the domain is released, so we can’t provide any advance warning.